 - Various business legal documents

-Businesses of all types are welcome to apply for an EIN.
-However, there are certain businesses that legally require one.
-If you answer yes to any of the following, you'll need an EIN.
+Businesses of all types are allowed to apply for an EIN.
+However, the IRS requires certain businesses to have one.
+If you answer yes to any of the following, you'll need an EIN:

 - Does your business have employees?

 - Does your business file employment or excise taxes?

 - Is your business taxed as a partnership or corporation?